Web App vs Mobile App: A Comprehensive Guide to Choosing the Right Platform

 Building Web Apps

 Web apps are primarily built using languages like JavaScript, CSS, HTML, and other back-end languages like Python, Golang, etc. Unlike mobile apps, there is no standardized software development kit (SDK) for web app creation, though templates are available to streamline development.
 While web apps are quicker and simpler to build, their features are typically less sophisticated than mobile apps.
-Progressive web apps take advantage of recent browser advancements to offer mobile app-like functionality, though they remain limited compared to native mobile apps in terms of OS support.
+There are many types of web apps.
+Yet, Progressive web apps take advantage of recent browser advancements to offer mobile app-like functionality, though they remain limited compared to native mobile apps in terms of OS support.

 Web App Testing Frameworks